 Example of High Card

-If a player holds five cards that do not form any other poker hands, then it is a high card.
+If a player holds five cards that do not form any other poker hands, it is a high card.
 For example, if a player has a hand that is A♥ K♣ Q♠ 9♦ 3♦.

 In this case, A♥ becomes the High card.
 The high card hand has the lowest rank among all the poker hands.